Pre-commit

 Commit

 Our pre-commit hooks will automatically execute when we try to make a commit.
 We'll be able to see if each hook passed or failed and make any changes.
-If any of the hooks failed, we have to fix the corresponding file or in many instances, reformatting will occur automatically.
+If any of the hooks fail, we have to fix the errors ourselves or, in many instances, reformatting will occur automatically.

 In the event that any of the hooks failed, we need to add